ssb-junkyard/ssb-minimal-pub-server/README.md

 In all other respects it behaves the same as ssb-server, so it should be an easy replacement.

+Furthermore this repo tries to stay as close to ssb-server as possible by merging in changes when new releases appear.
+This means that 15.0.1 is the same as ssb-server 15.0.1 expect the changes mentioned above.

 ## Install

 ```